OpenDDS/OpenDDS/docs/devguide/introduction.rst

 Publishers *offer* a set of QoS policies to potential subscribers.
 The DDS implementation then attempts to match the requested policies with the offered policies; if these policies are compatible then the association is formed.

-The QoS policies currently implemented by OpenDDS are discussed in detail in :ref:`quality_of_service--quality-of-service`.
+The QoS policies currently implemented by OpenDDS are discussed in detail in :ref:`qos`.

 .. _introduction--listeners: